UFC 7: The Brawl in Buffalo: Predictions & Analysis

 A few statistical edges stand out.
 Howard throws significantly more leather — a 3.0 sig. strike per minute gap.
 Howard is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Howard has tighter striking defense, making opponents miss more often.

-**The Pick: Mark Hall over Harold Howard.** The model is firm on this one: Hall at 80%.
+The Pick: Mark Hall over Harold Howard.
+We're leaning Hall here at 71%, a solid but not overwhelming edge.

 Paul Varelans vs Gerry Harris